 - You often eat more than you usually would, putting pressure on the digestive system.

-- You might be drinking a lot more when you eat – whether it’s prosecco at a party or red wine on Christmas Day – and this dilutes stomach acid, making it harder to properly digest your food.
+- You might be drinking a lot more when you eat – whether it’s water, red wine or prosecco it actually dilutes stomach acid, making it harder to properly digest your food.

 - More rich, creamy foods than you’re used to can trigger heartburn or reflux or else make IBS symptoms worse.